A Muslim, a Jew, and a Christian walk into a concert hall…

 “For thousands of years, in villages spread out around the world, song was a way for common people to share and pass along their stories,” explains Dawud Wharnsby.
 “Today, when we’re so interconnected through travel and technology, it is important that we also communicate.
 We need to sing our world’s ongoing story together.”

-Since their first concert at Duke University, Abraham Jam has performed for the Festival of the Sacred Arts in Michigan, and for the 2016 Parliament of World Religions in Utah, among other events and venues.
+Since their first concert at Duke University, Abraham Jam has performed for the Festival of the Sacred Arts in Michigan, and for the Parliaments of World Religions in Utah and Kitchener, Ontario, and for Toronto’s MuslimFest in 2018, among other events and venues.